babylonchain/babylon/x/zoneconcierge/README.md

 In phase 2 integration, Babylon does everything in phase 1, and will send BTC timestamps of headers back to each PoS blockchain.
 Each PoS blockchain can verify the BTC timestamp and ensure that each header is finalized by Bitcoin, thus obtaining Bitcoin security.
-The BTC timestamps will allow a PoS blockchain to make use of BTC timestamps for different use cases, such as BTC-assisted fast unbonding.
+The BTC timestamps can be used by the PoS blockchain
+for different use cases, e.g., BTC-assisted unbonding.

 The phase 2 integration does not require any change to the PoS blockchain's code.
 Rather, it only needs to deploy a [Babylon